3 Ways Self-knowledge Makes You Strong

 Why?

-What do you need to do in order to bring this future about, or how can it be brought about easier or faster?
+What must you do to bring this future about, or how can it be easier or faster?

 A word of warning.

-Many people think that they can skip over numbers 1 and 2 above and go right for number 3 to create a more aligned future.
+Many people think they can skip over numbers 1 and 2 above and go right for number 3 to create a more aligned future.
 But it just doesn’t work that way.
-It would be a lot less painful and messy if it did, but it doesn’t.
+It would be much less painful and messy if it did, but it doesn’t.

-Alignment takes time and reflection to really know yourself and your needs.
+Alignment takes time and reflection to know yourself and your needs.
 Don’t shortchange yourself by moving past this quickly.
-Most of us were never taught anything about emotions or feelings, other than being told what is “appropriate” to feel for someone else’s convenience.
-There can be a lot of unpacking judgements in this phase.
+Most of us were never taught anything about emotions or feelings other than being told what is “appropriate” to feel for someone else’s convenience.
+There can be a lot of unpacking judgments in this phase.

-Shaping your life into one where you draw on your sense of inner calm and self-knowledge makes you emotionally strong, so you can live your life in the way that is fulfilling for you.
+Shaping your life into one where you draw on your sense of inner calm and self-knowledge makes you emotionally intense so that you can live your life in a fulfilling way.

-It’s easy to get caught up in the day-to-day drudgery of life and forget that we are all just one step away from creating our ideal futures.
+It’s easy to get caught up in the day-to-day struggle of life and forget that we are all just one step away from creating our ideal futures.

 Conclusion

 It’s a learned skill that you can master at any point in your life.
-The process is simple but takes time to know more about yourself with each step.
+The process is simple, but knowing more about yourself with each step takes time.

 Self-knowledge makes you strong and able to handle anything with clarity, alignment and grace.